pppest/pppest/README.md

-# Hi 👋 My name is Pest
+# Hi 👋 I am Pest!

 Pest is a Linux nerd turned Web3 dev.
 He has many years of experience in the web3 industry as a full stack and lead developer.
 I Like gettings things done , and done the right way.